jihadsamarji/Ball-Plate-Control/README.md

 ## Deployment

-- Make sure you run the solveequation.py code first to generate the dictionary file.
+- Make sure you run the "solveequation.py" code first to generate the dictionary file. (found in /Software/Lookuptable/)
-- Then place the dictionary file in the same directory of the interface.py code.
+- Then place the dictionary file called "data.txt" in the same directory of the "interface.py" code. (found in /Software/Interface/)
-- Connect an Arduino and upload the arduino code (Full_Program.ino) using the arduino IDE
+- Connect an Arduino and upload the arduino code "Full_Program.ino" using the arduino IDE.
-- Make sure you have a Camera attached on your system.
+- Make sure you have a Camera attached on your system. (otherwise, you will get an opencv error when running)
-- Run the code interface.py .
+- Run the code "interface.py" . (found in /Software/Interface/)

 ## Simulation Files
-The simulation files are found in the (Software/Matlab & Simulation/)
+The simulation files are found in ( /Software/Matlab & Simulation/)

 ## Contributing